Madeira Beach, Florida: John's Pass Marina

-On September 27, 1848, a strong hurricane struck the West Coast of Florida.
+On September 24, 1848, a strong hurricane struck the West Coast of Florida.
 It separated the barrier island on the coast and created a waterway known today as John's Pass.
-John Levique, along with Joseph Silva, was the one who discovered it and named it after himself and is now a federally owned canal.
+John Levique, along with Joseph Silva, was the one who discovered it and named it after himself, and it is now a federally owned canal.

-In 2022, The Governor of Florida Ron DeSantis included in the budget $1,500,000 to dredge John's Pass.
+In 2022, the Governor of Florida, Ron DeSantis, included in the budget $1,500,000 to dredge John's Pass.